About Erica Nye, RCC, CCC

 Philosophy & Perspective

-I pay close attention to how stress patterns develop, how people function under prolonged pressure, and how identity, relationships, and work roles influence decisions.
+I pay close attention to how stress patterns develop, how people function under prolonged pressure, and how identity, relationships, and work roles influence decision-making.
 The focus is not on treating isolated concerns, but on understanding the systems that drive them so you can respond with greater steadiness and agency.

-I work with a diverse range of clients and integrate a culturally responsive lens informed by both my training and lived experience.
+I work with a diverse range of clients and integrate a culturally responsive lens informed by both my professional training and lived experience.

 Professional Lens